MESE-Core/SEDAP-Express/README.md

 ### MessageTool
 The main function of that tool is to manually generate messages for test and debugging but also in operational use cases ("sneakernet").

+### SampleTCPClient
+For most cases, this sample client is the right way to get started with SEDAP Express development.
+TCP has some significant advantages over UDP, so if you are able to use it in your future use case, it is better to start with this one.

+### SampleUDPClient
+Almost the same client as the TCP variant, but for use cases in which only UDP can be used or is required for other reasons.

 ### SampleRESTClient
 If you want to implement a REST API client for SEDAP Express, you can use this sample client as a basis.
 It already contains everything you need for a smooth start.

+### SampleProtobugClient
+The protocol buffer standard is another method for exchanging SEDAP Express messages.
+You can see how it works in this example client.
+As always, the required libraries can already be found in the libs folder of the project.

 ### SampleSerialClient
 This is another example client that can be used as a basic structure for your new client if you need to communicate via a serial line.

-### SampleTCPClient
-For most cases, this sample client is the right way to get started with SEDAP Express development.
-TCP has some significant advantages over UDP, so if you are able to use it in your future use case, it is better to start with this one.

-### SampleUDPClient
-Almost the same client as the TCP variant, but for use cases in which only UDP can be used or is required for other reasons.

 ### SECMockUp
 This mockup simulates the real SEDAP-Express connector of the MESE framework.
 It answers your acknowledge request or heartbeats.
 You can take it also for verifing and debugging your own SEDAP-Express client software.